backstage/backstage/.changeset/dull-fans-hug.md

 '@backstage/plugin-techdocs': patch
 ---

-Added back reduction in size, this fixes the extermly large TeachDocs headings
+Added back reduction in size, this fixes the extremely large TeachDocs headings